agrilens/agrilens-frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Cypress component testing

 **Cypress** is a next generation front end testing tool built for the modern web. `https://docs.cypress.io/guides/overview/why-cypress`

 - Cypress helps you set up and start writing tests every day while you build your application locally.
 - After building up a suite of tests and integrating Cypress with your CI Provider, Cypress Cloud can record your test runs.

 ### Test types:

 1. End-to-end
 2. Component
 3. API

 ### Syntax:

 - Open Cypress: `npx cypress open` or `npm run cy:open`
-***The app doesn't use TypeScript.
-You can ignore the `Couldn't find tsconfig.json` warnings.***
+  **_The app doesn't use TypeScript.
+You can ignore the `Couldn't find tsconfig.json` warnings._**
 - For the development phase, we're doing `Component Testing` for isolated component building and testing.
 - Cypress testing files will be positioned as a sibling to the original component file.
    navBar/
    NavBar.css
    NavBar.cy.jsx
    NavBar.jsx

 ## Firebase Integration

 ### Install Firebase SDK

 - Run `npm install firebase`
 - Initialize and configure firebase with **firebaseConfig = {}**
 - Save the API keys and other properties under the `.env` file.

 - Install Firebase CLI run
    `npm install -g firebase-tools`

+### Deploy to Firebase Hosting

+- Sign in to Google: run `firebase login`
+- Initiate the project: run `firebase init`
+- Deploy the web app: run `firebase deploy`

 ### `npm run build`